Getting started

 Do not forget to import styles

-Followed installation instructions above but something is not working (calendars and date pickers have no styles and look broken)?
+Followed the installation instructions above but something is not working (calendars and date pickers have no styles and look broken)?
 You've fallen into the trap of not importing dates styles!
-To fix the issue, import dates styles at the root of your application:
+To fix this issue, import dates styles at the root of your application:

 Usage